MoinApp/moinapp-api/README.md

 ## Users

-### HEAD /user/:name
+### GET /user/:name

-Checks whether a user with the specifed name exists or not (return 200 if he does, 404 if he does not).
+Returns the user with the specified name, or null and 404 if he doesnt exist.

 #### Example: